Judges were divided on the proposal to pilot trying serious sex crimes without a jury

 "This position has been confirmed by the European Court of Human Rights, which has expressly ruled that the right to a fair trial does not require that the outcome is determined by a jury."

-Organisations representing victims of sex offences backed the proposal with Nicola Sturgeon rounding on critics and saying resistance to the measure was the latest example of the polarisation of politics that contributed to her resignation as first minister.
+Organisations representing victims of sex offences backed the pilot proposal with Nicola Sturgeon rounding on critics and saying resistance to the measure was an example of the polarisation of politics that contributed to her resignation as first minister.

 The Lord President, Lord Carloway (Colin Sutherland) is the most senior judge in Scotland and the Lord Justice Clerk Lady Dorrian (Leeona Dorrian) is the second most senior judge.

-Lady Dorrian led the review into the management of sexual offence cases on which some of the Scottish Government's new reforms are based.
+Lady Dorrian led a major review in 2021 into the management of sexual offence cases on which some of the Scottish Government's new reforms are based.
 She recommended that consideration should be given to a juryless trial pilot for sex offences.

 Her report stated: "This is an issue on which the Review Group was strongly divided.
 Accordingly the wording of the recommendation reflects that division.